-UPDATE 2.1.0 - April 11th, 2019The plugin has been updated to support AliceVision 2.1.0, including support for Linux!
-In order for it to work, update the Game Development Toolset to build 1.143 or newer!
+UPDATE 2.3.0 - December 9th, 2020The plugin has been updated to support AliceVision 2.3.0!
+In order for it to work, update SideFXLabs to build 18.5.421 or newer!
 It also requires updated binaries!
 See download link in installation instructions below.

 AliceVision is a Photogrammetric Computer Vision Framework which provides a 3D Reconstruction and Camera Tracking algorithms, which can be found on Github.
 It is being developed by the post-production company called Mikros Image, about whom you can find more information here: About AliceVision

-Due to its command line capabilities, we have been able to successfully create an implementation inside Houdini as part of the GameDevelopmentToolset.
-(FREE)
+Due to its command line capabilities, we have been able to successfully create an implementation inside Houdini as part of SideFXLabs (FREE)

 AliceVision is licensed under the MPL2 license